tconway7/OOPportfolio.tconway/README.md

 **committed by 19th February**\
 1 Table of Student Grades  -- completed\
 2 Computing Averages       -- completed\
-3 Miles to Kilometers      -- to do\
+3 Miles to Kilometers      -- completed\
-4 Square Calculation       -- to do\
+4 Square Calculation       -- completed\
-5 Fraction -- to do        -- to do
+5 Fraction -- to do        -- completed

 **3 Selection and Iteration**\
 **committed by 26th February**\
-1 Computing a Pay Increase   -- to do\
+1 Computing a Pay Increase   -- completed\
-2 Rock, Paper, Scissors      -- to do\
+2 Rock, Paper, Scissors      -- completed\
 3 String Reverser            -- to do\
 4 Punctuation Marks          -- to do